acidjazz/aeonian/readme.md

 * Any commit/PR merge to the `staging` branch would deploy the `staging` environment
 * Any commit/PR merge to the `master` branch would deploy the `production` environment

-Please submit a PR or an issue once you get this running, so I can update this
-### TravisCI Integration
-Please submit a PR or an issue once you get this running, so I can update this
 ### Nuxt.js Integration
 The main reason I built aeonian is for my all of my [Nuxt.js](https://nuxtjs.org/) projects.
 I have the following commands in my `package.json` that I have CircleCI run based on environment